winitzki/scall/tutorial/programming_dhall.md

 let ApplicativeP = λ(F : Type → Type) → λ(a : Type) → < Pure : a | Ap : Exists (λ(b : Type) → { seed : F b, step : F (b → a) }) >
 ```
 Here we have used a union type and a record type with suggestive names.

+If we have a functor with an `ApplicativeFunctor` evidence, we can compute evidence of the FM-typeclass based on `ApplicativeP`.

+todo: implement

 For the free applicative functor, we use the definition from [Capriotti and Kaposi (2014)](https://arxiv.org/pdf/1403.0749).